pbugnion/gmaps/README.rst

 Then tell Jupyter to load the extension with::

-    $ jupyter nbextension enable --py jupyter-gmaps
+    $ jupyter nbextension enable --py gmaps

 Development version
 ^^^^^^^^^^^^^^^^^^^

 You must have `NPM <https://www.npmjs.com>`_ to install the development version.
+You can install NPM with your package manager.

+You must also install ``gmaps`` in a virtual environment (or, at least, you must be able to run ``pip`` without root access).

 Clone the git repository by running::

     $ git clone https://github.com/pbugnion/gmaps.git